Opinion | Think things are ugly and divisive now? Just wait until 2021.

-As he closes out his term, Trump is leaning ever harder on division, and other Republicans are enthusiastic participants in his project.
+As he closes out his term, President Trump is leaning ever harder on division, and other Republicans are enthusiastic participants in his project.
 But what if he loses?
 Will they decide that their path back to power might be found somewhere other than telling some Americans to focus their anger on other Americans?

-The sad answer is no. This is driven home by a new report that you may have to read two or three times to actually believe it:
+The sad answer is no. This is driven home by a new report that you may have to read two or three times to actually believe:

 The White House is considering slashing millions of dollars for coronavirus relief, HIV treatment, screenings for newborns and other programs in Democratic-led cities that President Donald Trump has deemed “anarchist jurisdictions,” according to documents obtained by POLITICO.New York, Portland, Ore., Washington, D.C., and Seattle could lose funding for a wide swath of programs that serve their poorest, sickest residents after the president moved last month to restrict funding, escalating his political battle against liberal cities he’s sought to use as a campaign foil.

-If they went ahead with this it would be subject to legal challenge, and probably not be implemented.
+If the administration went ahead with this it would be subject to legal challenge, and would probably not be implemented.
 But this is now how the Republican Party operates and what it thinks is perfectly appropriate.
-Places where there are lots of Democrats should not just be demonized but also punished with the tools of government power.
+Places where there are lots of Democrats should be not just demonized but also punished with the tools of government power.
 Unless you and your neighbors start voting Republican, you can go to hell.

 This isn’t just Trump’s loathsome whims being carried out by the lackeys and sycophants who surround him.
 It pervades the entire Republican Party.